mbcrump/mbcrump-blog/_posts/2018-02-05-azure-tips-and-tricks91.md

 <img style="border:3px solid #021a40" src="/files/azuresearchsql4.png">

 We need to create an indexer to run.
-I'm going to select **Daily** and set my watermark column to the **ModifiedDate** as I assume data is unique in that column.
+I'm going to select the **Daily** schedule and set my watermark column to the **ModifiedDate** as I assume data is unique in that column.

 <img style="border:3px solid #021a40" src="/files/azuresearchsql5.png">